jrigden/http-jasonrigden.com-content/guests.md

 Talking Cryptocurrency Guest Guide
 </h1>

 Talking Cryptocurrency interviews the people making the cryptocurrency and blockchain revolution happen.
 We want our interviews to be engaging and informative for our listeners.
+Guests come on the show to be interviewed about their company, project, or organization.
+It's a great opportunity for promotion and education.
 This guide will help guests prepare for their upcoming interview.

 If you have any questions about this guide, email jason@talkingcryptocurrency.net